samgabrail/configu-explore/README.md

 ## Configu

 Let's set up our configurations ahead of time.
-You can do this via the UI or cli
+You can do this via the UI or cli.
+We will do this once for dev and once for prod:

 ```bash
 configu upsert --store 'configu' --set 'Development/Monitoring' --schema './monitoring.cfgu.json' \